0xReki/0xreki.github.io/_posts/2019/2019-09-09-rishan-kaihou-cologne-at-connichi-2019.md

 I speak my mind: “If this continues, we might need to get another set from the car.”

 On Saturday, we get visitors that already knew how to play and just want to play with us.
-Some event want to learn beatori.
+Some even want to learn beatori.
 I'm still busy with teaching but table 1 as finishing up their beginner lesson.
 So they play at table 1.